DataDink/Turtlecraft/README.md

 ## dig.lua

 Dig performs a task similar to excavate, but when used with `recover.lua` it can recover after being unloaded.
 This is useful when chunkloaders are unavailable or with servers that have frequent restarts.
-The program's down-first dig pattern results in less mob-spawns while excavating.
+The program's down-first dig pattern also results in less mob-spawns while excavating.

-To use this program, a physical boundary must be set up around the area to dig and fuel must be placed in the 1st slot of the turtle's inventory.
+To use this program, a rectangular boundary must be set up around the area to dig, the top layer of the dig area should have no holes, and fuel must be placed in the 1st slot of the turtle's inventory.
 This program will only recover after a restart/unload using the `recover.lua` program.